monadicus/snarkops/snops_book/user_guide/envs/TOPOLOGY.md

 An optional field that when:
 - not provided crates a new ledger when the block is started.
-- `top` will use the latest heigth for the ledger.
+- `top` will use the latest height for the ledger.
 - a number to say what height to start at.
 If set to `0` resets the height to the genesis block.
 - or the next checkpoint that matches the retention span.